 Or otherwise, on the image oriented apps, we pump up vanity as a virtue.
 Look at me, tell me I'm pretty, tell me I'm successful, tell me I'm right.
 I am right, right?
 Right?
-The vacation selfie is the contemporary Cadillac in the driveway, the white picket fence, the American Beauty rose bushes declaring, "my life is going great, thanks for (not) asking".
+The vacation selfie is the contemporary Cadillac in the driveway, the white picket fence, the American Beauty rose bushes: primed, chin raised, saying "my life is going great, thanks for (not) asking".
 But it's lonelier.
 More disconnected.
-Back then when you moved in you got a fruit cake delivered by a flesh-and-blood neighbor.
+Back then when you moved in you got a fruit cake from a flesh-and-blood neighbor.
 Now our greatest moments, big and small, are sugar coated and sold to one another as postcards, shallowly and anonymously confirmed by a double-tap, view count, or smiling emoji.
-Compare that to tens of thousands of years of evolution-honed body language: a smile in the corner of the eyes, a furrowed brow, a polite laugh or one from the gut.
+Compare that to thousands of years of evolution-honed body language: a smile in the corner of the eyes, a furrowed brow, a polite laugh or one from the gut.
 The result is that our collective conscious is starved for depth, blistered and withered as our habit slowly boils on and intensifies, razing everything along the way into a homogeneous binary of GOOD or BAD.
 You ever wonder why the only popular apps are picture-based or purposefully short videos?
 Because anything candid or of decent length would show us for what we really are: desperate and shallow and incapable of performing the deep and meaningful.

-Here it is in summary: social media is part of an insidious retreat from hot-blooded, nuanced, mutually-lived culture into a cynical, simplified world of information; information that's jarringly incohesive when looked at all together and cookie-cutter when looked at through any one tunnel-visioned lens.
+Here it is in summary: social media is part of an insidious retreat from hot-blooded, nuanced, mutually-lived culture into a cynical, simplified world of information; information that's doesn't fit together when looked at as a whole and information that's cookie-cutter when looked at through any one tunneled lens.
 We make this sacrifice of soul for simulation in ignorance, walking away with some dopey, voyeuristic well of entertainment, and an abstract awareness of issues outside of our influence and understanding.
 A video of The Vatican isn't a trip to Rome.
 A list of headlines doesn't replace a book-length argument.
 Pontificating about Presidential Tweets doesn't change the world like small-talk with your parents does.